nemat-al/PracticalDL_fastai/README.md

 # PracticalDL_fastai
-Hey, welcome, it's just me attending the Practical Deep Learning for Coders Course and coding alongside the course videos.
+Hey, welcome, it's just me attending the Practical Deep Learning for Coders Course to review general ML concepts and coding alongside the course videos.

 ### [1.
 Is it a bird?](https://github.com/nemat-al/PracticalDL_fastai/blob/main/1.Is_it_a_bird.ipynb)
 In the notebook we use duckduckgo_search library for creating a dataset of birds and forests images.
 Within the notebook and the corresponding course lesson, the library fast.ai is introduced as a library above Pytorch.